hazelops/ize/DOCS.md

 ize completion bash > /etc/bash_completion.d/ize
 ```

-You will need to start a new shell for this setup to take effect.
+To take effect for this setup you should run `source ~/.bashrc` or simply restart shell.